Tsukubamirai: History

 The area of Tsubakimarai was a rural region of Tsukuba District of Hitachi Province noted as a major rice-growing region, with the exception of a small portion in the south, which belonged to Kitasōma District of Shimōsa Province.
 The villages of Nagasaki and Kokinu, which were located north of the Tone River in Kitasōma District were transferred to the newly created Ibaraki Prefecture in 1875 and the region was organized into 11 villages with the establishment of the modern municipalities system on April 1, 1889.

 The city of Tsukubamirai was established on March 27, 2006, from the merger of the town of Ina, and the village of Yawara (both from Tsukuba District).

 Government

 Tsukubamirai has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
-Tsukubamirai contributes one members to the Ibaraki Prefectural Assembly.
+Tsukubamirai contributes one member to the Ibaraki Prefectural Assembly.
 In terms of national politics, the city is part of Ibaraki 6th district of the lower house of the Diet of Japan.